Medicare plan(s)

 Annual Medicare compliance program requirements

-Review Aetna FDR Medicare compliance guide (PDF)
+For all Medicare providers/delegates, for all plan types: Review Aetna FDR Medicare compliance guide (PDF).

-Review SNP Model of Care/MOC training (PDF)
+For all providers/delegates treating SNP members: Review SNP Model of Care/MOC training (PDF).

 |